Alongside the Gi, the rash guard is one of the most recognizable and important pieces of equipment for Brazilian Jiu Jitsu.

 We often say BJJ is like a chess match.
 This rash guard visualizes that.
 Picture the power of a silverback gorilla… and the intellect of a chess professional.

-This design just exemplifies what Jiu Jitsu is all about – the combination of strength and intelligence.
+This rash guard design just exemplifies what Jiu Jitsu is all about – the combination of strength and intelligence.
 I think that’s why it’s my favorite Tatami design.
+One of the best looking rash guard designs out there.

 This one is a vastly different style to the chess gorilla rash guard, and indeed many of Tatami’s rash guard designs.
 It’s kind of a retro look – and gives the impression that you’re here for business, not pleasure.